gitbls/sdm/Docs/Disk-Encryption.md

   * In initramfs you use the `sdmcryptfs` command to encrypt rootfs
   * Upon initramfs exit, system continues booting
   * At end of system startup the `sdm-cryptfs-cleanup` service tidies sdm-related services on the running system, removes sdmcryptfs-related bits from the initramfs, and then reboots

+    **NOTE:** You MUST wait for this stage to automatically reboot or the encryption will fail
 * **Final reboot:** System is now running on an encrypted rootfs
   * All system boots now require the rootfs unlock passphrase or USB Keyfile Disk to continue